-Figure 5.3: A visual representation of the final stage of proposed framework employed in the rendering of a dusty surface.
-After obtaining the texture maps representing the opacity film and granularity mask, we determine the resulting pixel values for a dusty surface taking into account the viewing and light incidence angles, represented by θ_v and θ_i respectively, and measured with respect to the surface's normal vector \boldsymbol{n} .
+Fig.8 A visual representation of the final stage of proposed framework employed in the rendering of a dusty surface.
+After obtaining the texture maps representing the opacity film and granularity mask, we determine the resulting pixel values for a dusty surface taking into account the viewing and light incidence angles, represented by θ_v and θ_i , respectively, and measured with respect to the surface's normal vector n

-To further enhance the perceived degree of realism of certain rendered scenes (e.g., depicting curves objects), we found it beneficial to incorporate to the proposed framework a spatial falloff computation step based on the work of Hsu and Wong [26].
-For that purpose, we consider a dust source placed directly above a target object, and employ the z-component of the object's normal vector at the point of interest to determine the strength of dust falloff at this point.
+Wong [25].
+For that purpose, we consider a dust source placed directly above a target object and employ the z-component of the object's normal vector at the point of interest to determine the strength of dust falloff at this point.
 More precisely, we begin by mapping the z component to values between 0 and 1, which will be used to determine the strength of the spatial falloff.
 We then multiply the resulting mapped value, denoted z_m , by the dust colour value $C{x,y,t}$, and $(1 - z_m)$ by the material colour value $M{x,y}$, to obtain the target object's adjusted dusty appearance at the point of interest.

-For scenes depicting objects with crevices and/or objects in relatively close proximity (e.g., the block of sticky notes and the lamp shown in Fig. 1.1(c)), we also found it beneficial to take into account ambient occlusion [36].
+For scenes depicting objects with crevices and/or objects in relatively close proximity (e.g. the block of sticky notes and the lamp shown in Fig. 1c), we also found it beneficial to take into account ambient occlusion [34].
 We note, however, that this procedure can add an additional level of plausibility at the expense of a higher computational cost.
 Similar to the application of the dust falloff technique mentioned before, one can multiply the resulting ambient occlusion factor (between 0 and 1) by the colour value obtained using Eqs.
-5.10 or 5.11.
+10 or 11.

-Results and Discussion
+6 Results and discussion

-In this chapter, to showcase the applicability of the proposed framework, we present five test scenes, henceforth referred to as binder clip, wood pieces, teapot, sphere and desktop.
+In this section, to showcase the applicability of the proposed framework, we present five test scenes, henceforth referred to as paper clip, wood pieces, teapot, sphere and desktop.
 We also highlight key aspects associated with the appearance of the depicted dusty objects and indicate possible extensions to the proposed framework.

-For all test scenes, we found the following three colour shades (in RGB format) to be sufficient for representing the fine particles forming the opacity films: dark gray (100, 100, 100), medium gray (150, 150, 150) and light gray (200, 200, 200).
-For the granularity masks, we elected to use a single colour (220, 220, 220) to be assigned to their coarse dust elements.
+For all test scenes, we found the following three colour shades (in RGB format) to be sufficient for representing the fine particles forming the opacity films: dark grey (100, 100, 100), medium grey (150, 150, 150) and light grey